dkibrahi/DSQICalculator/README.md

 # DSQICalulator
-Old version of DSQI calculator
+Old version of DSQI calculator using only HTML, CSS, Javascript.